tobermory/RTX-make-gcc/README.md

 * [Silicon Labs](https://www.silabs.com/community/mcu/32-bit/forum)

 the question sometimes pops up 'Can I build RTX with gcc/make' ?
-The answer, is yes, and this is how to do it...
+The answer, is yes, and this is how I do it.

 ## The Prerequisites

-GNU Make and the arm-none-eabi toolchain, both available on your PATH.
+GNU Make and the arm-none-eabi toolchain.
+Ensure both are on your PATH.
 Author has v4.1 and v7.3.1 respectively, on Ubuntu 18LTS.

 ## The Preparation

+First, grab RTX sources from github:

 ```
 $ mkdir SOME_HOME_FOR_CMSIS_5